pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 2. All tests likely to be affected by changes in Herbert and Horace must be run on developers machine
 3. Create Herbert PR (if required) for merge into `master` branch
 4. Create Horace PR (if required) - if a Herbert PR has been created too the Horace PR must not be merged until the Herbert PR has been merged
-5. If the build / test against of the PR against the Release branch succeeds on all platforms the PR can be merge.
+5. If the build / test of the PR against the Release branch succeeds on all platforms, and the code has been reviewed, the PR can be merged.

 ### Hot fixing